 Let our low business costs and history of fiscal responsibility lead to your long-term success.

-Our electricity rates are 33 percent lower below the national average and are lower than all of our neighboring states.
-Employee turnover in West Virginia is below the national average at 8.8 percent, compared to the national average of 9.1 percent.
-We have the fifth lowest turnover rate in manufacturing at 5 percent, compared to the national average of 6.1 percent.
-And to top it off, our overall cost of living is 14 percent lower than the national average.
+Our electricity rates are 11 percent (Industrial) below the national average and are lower than all of (all but Ky) our neighboring states.
+Employee turnover in West Virginia is below the national average at 8.9 percent, compared to the national average of 9.4 percent.
+We have the lowest turnover rate in manufacturing at 4.8 percent, compared to the national average of 5.4 percent.
+And to top it off, our overall cost of living is 17 percent lower than the national average.

 A track record of fiscal responsibilityWest Virginia has made it a top priority to address and respond to the needs of today’s companies by ensuring we offer a stable and predictable business climate.

-West Virginia eliminated its Business Franchise Tax in 2015, saving taxpayers more than $450 million from the first reduction to the final elimination.
+West Virginia eliminated its Business Franchise Tax in 2015, saving taxpayers more than $500 million from the first reduction to the final elimination.
 The state's Corporate Net Income Tax rate was reduced to 6.5 percent in 2014, helping corporations to realize more than $53 million per year in net annual tax savings.
-West Virginia also removed approximately $180 million of business tax burden in FY 2014 and more than $660 million over the past eight years.
+West Virginia also removed approximately $180 million of business tax burden in FY 2014 and roughly $800 million over the past eight years.

 More importantly, however, our state has not added any new business taxes in the last 20 years.

-According to the Tax Foundation's 2015 State Business Tax Climate Index, West Virginia is rated 21st nationally – better than any neighboring state.
-We also have the third best cash surplus in the U.S. and a “A” Cato Institute Fiscal Policy rating.
+According to the Tax Foundation's 2019 State Business Tax Climate Index, West Virginia is rated 19th nationally – better than any neighboring state.
+We also have the third best cash surplus in the U.S. and a “F” Cato Institute Fiscal Policy rating.

 Let us show you how our business climate can put your company at an advantage.